skip to Main Content

 Knowledge and approval is only one requirement (of many) for a will to be valid.

 In BC, there is a presumption of validity for will-writers.
-This means that people challenging a will carry the burden of proving this presumption wrong, and hence that the will in question is invalid.
-However, the burden of proof can be passed on to the defendant (the person defending the will) if the will-writer is shown to have been unduly influenced or otherwise not aware of the terms of the will at the time it was written, or if it can be established that the document was formed under other suspicious circumstances.
-Suspicious circumstances are circumstances which make it questionable as to whether the will accurately expresses the mind of the will-writer.
+This means that people who challenge a will must rebut the presumption.
+However, the burden of proof can be passed on to the defendant if the will-writer was unduly influenced or not aware of the terms of the will.
+Further, if a claimant can demonstrate suspicious circumstances surrounding the drafting of the will, the burden shifts to the defendant.
+Suspicious circumstances are circumstances where it is questionable if the will accurately expresses the mind of the will-writer.

 Lack of Knowledge and Approval Example

-If you believe that you were wronged by a will, you may be able to challenge the will due to a lack of knowledge and approval.
+You can challenge a will if you believe you were wronged, especially due to a lack of knowledge and approval.
 Contact an experienced estate lawyer today to ensure you receive the estate that you’re entitled to.

 Have a question about this topic or a different legal topic?
 Contact us for a free consultation.
 Reach us via phone at 250-888-0002, or via email at info@leaguelaw.com.